Author Conversations: William Ryan And D. E. Meredith

 WR: I’m not sure I worked too hard on atmosphere per se – I think it just came along with the research and understanding the circumstances Korolev finds himself in.
 Like you I read social history and contemporary accounts – whether fiction or non-fiction – and I look at photographs a lot.
 As for how it all comes together, I think that there’s a breakthrough moment in a novel when you begin to get a good feel for the time and place and your research, to a certain extent, becomes less visible.

 DM: Ha, ha.
 Yes.
 I think a classic example of that is Inspector Grey’s delight in chewing opium bonbons or swigging pints of laudanum at every opportunity.
-I read a huge amount about drug addiction but then ended up with something camp and ridiculous, rather than mournful and sad, because it fitted with the character.
+I read a huge amount about drug addiction.
+But then I ended up with something camp and ridiculous, rather than mournful and sad.
+This was because it fitted with the character.
 I also wanted to lighten up Hatton in the second book because he is a bit of a prig so it was great to see him get “shit faced” or as the Victorians say, “absolutely ran tanned” in a French restaurant.
 I laughed out loud when I wrote that scene which is always a good sign (I hope!).

 WR: I suspected you were fond of Inspector Grey – he’s dissolute and corrupt but definitely entertaining.
 I also liked his Italian assistant Tescalini who seems to have his own very dark presence.
 Do you look for contrasts when you come up with characters?